Table of Contents

 A. Comfort:

-Most daypacks will be comfortable for short periods, moderate loads & tasks, but should be VERY comfortable for arduous day hikes, multi-day use & foreign travel.
+Most daypacks will be comfortable for short periods, moderate loads & tasks, but should be VERY comfortable for arduous, steep day hikes, multi-day use & foreign travel.

 “….(daypack) seems excellent, never felt like sweat was accumulating although it must have, seldom even felt the back [of daypack ] or its weight until after 4-6 hours continuous hard walking and that could very well be my body’s age reacting.”